 Contact your health care provider right away if you have muscle weakness.

 Trizivir can cause blood disorders such as severe anemia (extremely reduced numbers of red blood cells) or neutropenia (reduced numbers of white blood cells).
 Your doctor may follow your blood count closely while you are taking Trizivir.

 If you have both HIV and hepatitis B virus (HBV) infection and take Trizivir, your HBV infection may get worse (flare up) if you stop taking Trizivir.
 But do not stop taking Trizivir without first talking to your health care provider.
 If your health care provider tells you to stop Trizivir, you will be monitored closely for several months to check your HBV infection, or you may receive a medicine to treat your HBV infection.

 Worsening of liver disease (sometimes resulting in death) has occurred in people infected with both HIV and hepatitis C virus (HCV) who were taking HIV medicines and also being treated for HCV infection with interferon with or without ribavirin.
 If you are taking Trizivir as well as interferon with or without ribavirin and you experience side effects, tell your health care provider.

 While taking Trizivir, it is important to keep all of your appointments with your health care provider.

-Trizivir is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults and adolescents who weigh at least 90 pounds.
-Trizivir is always used in combination with other HIV medicines.
+Trizivir is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults and adolescents who weigh at least 90 pounds (40 kilograms).
+Trizivir can be used alone as a complete treatment regimen or with other HIV medicines.